 Fireplaces are funny.
 A lot of people go out of their way to find homes that have them, but then after just a few uses, they start to ignore the fireplace and use it just as a place to line their tchotchkes and knick knacks.
 This is a huge waste!
 If you have a fireplace in your home, then you probably know how lovely it is to use it.
 In the winter, you can snuggle up on the couch in front of your fireplace, just you, a mug of hot cocoa, and your favorite book.
 Or you can invite friends over and gather around it with a bottle of wine.
 In the summer, enjoying your fireplace can be a perfect way to spend a cold and rainy night.
 But if your fireplace design is boring, then you are going to start ignoring the fireplace.
-So think of updating its look as not just a financial investment in the value of your home, but also as an investment in your ability to enjoy the home.
+So think of updating its look with a wall clock as not just a financial investment in the value of your home, but also as an investment in your ability to enjoy the home.
 Below are some traditional and modern interior design fireplace ideas that you can use in your home.
 Not every idea will work in every space, so choose carefully.
 There is also a range of budgets to choose from, so don’t worry if you don’t have a lot of money to spend.

 The website Impressive Interior Design gives the following warning.
 “Remember that fireplaces are important interior design elements, and we should keep in mind their usage: to give a beautiful appearance to the room they are placed in and to warm it.”

 DESIGN IDEA #1 – Heat up your summer by building an outdoor fireplace or barbeque